-Irregular sleep-wake rhythm is one of many circadian rhythm disorders, and is one of the more uncommon ones.
+Irregular sleep-wake rhythm is one of many Circadian Rhythm Sleep Disorders, and is one of the more uncommon ones.
 Contrary to most people who will have one main sleeping period and one main period of wakefulness during a typical 24 hour stretch, people with irregular sleep-wake rhythms will have numerous instances of these periods during a typical 24 hour day.
 These would most often be considered naps, and they may have as many as 3-4 napping periods each day, with no main sleeping period.
 This sleeping pattern is most easily associated with babies, who take numerous naps throughout a day, though babies also tend to have a main sleeping period, and get as many as 12 hours or more of sleep in a typical day.

 The overall amount of sleep acquired during a 24 hour period is often equal to those people with more regular sleeping patterns, but it amounts in less deep sleep, which is required for many of the body’s natural regenerative processes, and may come into conflict with social or professional obligations, leading to feelings of isolation and depression.
 It can further lead to the development of poor eating habits, memory loss, and other symptoms typically caused by a lack of deep sleep.